PanDAWMS/panda-docs/docs/source/developer/document.rst

 Once you are comfortable with the changes, you should push them to your forked repository and submit a pull request following `the github doc <https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request>`_ .
-Then requests are reviewed, and the changes will be merged to the main branch once the requests are approved.
+Then requests are reviewed, and the changes will be merged to the main branch once approved.

 5. Publish the latest documents
 ----------------------------------